ujfalusi/chromeos-audiotest/alsa_conformance_test.md

     + Check whether the audio is still stable when mixing different params.
       The test will check if rates meet our expectation when testing all combinations of channels, sample rates and formats.
++ test_usb_mixer
+    + Check whether the usb device exposes the required alsa mixer controls.
+    If the device is not a usb audio device, this test will be skiped.

 ### Results
 The result will show pass or fail.

 ### Example

+#### Internal device example

 ```
 > alsa_conformance_test.py -P hw:0,0